 Fragmented Realities

-Kate uses paint as a metaphor for her understanding of text, working back and forth until a new space is revealed.
+The paint is used as a metaphor for the understanding of text, as the artist works back and forth until a new space is revealed.
 She explores how we receive information; how we piece together images from words, and evoke the passing of time as our memories mix and overlap.

-**paintings made from a collaborator’s written description of a personally significant place unknown to the artist, see Imagined Realities
+The Imagined Realities are paintings made from a collaborator’s written description of a personally significant place unknown to the artist.